JuliaMath/openlibm/README.md

    Linux and Windows.
 3. Use `make USECLANG=1` to build with clang.
 This is the default on OS X, FreeBSD, and OpenBSD.
+4. Use `make ARCH=wasm32` to build the wasm32 library with clang.
+Requires clang-8.
-4. Architectures are auto-detected.
+5. Architectures are auto-detected.
 Use `make ARCH=i386` to force a build for i386.
 Other supported architectures are i486, i586, and i686.
 GCC 4.8 is the minimum requirement for correct codegen on older 32-bit architectures.